-Lucky by Marissa Stapley The best books are often the ones that grab you by the collar and hook you so thoroughly that you can't stop reading, no matter the time of day, no matter other pressing responsibilities.
-Sometimes, we need books that don't present complex philosophical insights or force us to consider world problems, … Continue reading ‘Lucky’ by Marissa Stapley is a story about love, deception, and family
+The best books are often the ones that grab you by the collar and hook you so thoroughly that you can’t stop reading, no matter the time of day, no matter other pressing responsibilities.
+Sometimes, we need books that don’t present complex philosophical insights or force us to consider world problems, but rather books with a wonderful story that is engaging and fun to read.
+“Lucky,” by Marissa Stapley is a perfect example of a novel in which the main character, Lucky, is a sympathetic and likable person.
+We like her immediately and want to keep reading to see where her madcap life will take her next.
+We learn about her at three stages of her life: as an infant abandoned in front of a church; as a child growing up with her charming grifter father; and in her current situation as it grows more and more dire.

 ‘No Beauties or Monsters’ by Tara Goedjen is filled with surprise and mystery until the lovely ending

-No Beauties or Monsters "No Beauties or Monsters" by Tara Goedjen is the ultimate mystery novel.
+“No Beauties or Monsters” by Tara Goedjen is the ultimate mystery novel.
 For most of the story, we have little idea what is happening.
 Why does main character Rylie lose track of time—for hours—and have no recollection of what happened?
-What is going on in Twentynine Palms and the nearby military … Continue reading ‘No Beauties or Monsters’ by Tara Goedjen is filled with surprise and mystery until the lovely ending
+What is going on in Twentynine Palms and the nearby military base to which her mother was just transferred and where they visited her grandfather when Rylie was a child?
+And, in fact, what happened when Rylie was a child to estrange them from her grandfather?

 ‘Everything We Didn’t Say’ by Nicole Baart is about passion and betrayal in small town Iowa

-Everything We Didn't Say by Nicole Baart Open up this mystery, "Everything We Didn't Say" by Nicole Baart, take a trip to small-town America, and visit Jericho, Iowa.
-This is as small town as America gets, a town where everyone knows each person's business—or at least thinks they do.
-In reality, as we learn, there … Continue reading ‘Everything We Didn’t Say’ by Nicole Baart is about passion and betrayal in small town Iowa
+Open up this mystery, “Everything We Didn’t Say” by Nicole Baart, take a trip to small-town America, and visit Jericho, Iowa.
+This is as small town as America gets, a town where everyone knows each person’s business—or at least thinks they do.
+In reality, as we learn, there are always secrets that sometimes remain hidden for decades.

 ‘The Necklace’ by Matt Witten is a fast paced thriller

-The Necklace by Matt Witten "The Necklace" is one of those books that I love reading.
-Books that are so engaging, you can't put them down and so you read them in a day.
-Author Matt Witten does a magnificent job creating a main character, Susan, whom we don't exactly identify with, but we can … Continue reading ‘The Necklace’ by Matt Witten is a fast paced thriller
+“The Necklace” is one of those books that I love reading.
+Books that are so engaging, you can’t put them down and so you read them in a day.
+Author Matt Witten does a magnificent job creating a main character, Susan, whom we don’t exactly identify with, but we can certainly empathize with.
+Thus we really care about her journey—both metaphorical and physical—to seek justice for the daughter who had been brutally raped and murdered twenty years earlier.
+And while the story seems perhaps a bit far-fetched, reading the Author’s Note at the end shines a light on how something like this could, and maybe actually has, taken place.

 Entertaining picture books with a message